• Home

 FUJI Cooperative

-I came to Japan 10 years ago and am currently working at a supervisory association supervising and supporting foreign technical intern trainees.
-In addition to my native language, Nepali, I can also speak Japanese and Hindi.
-I would like to spread the word about Nepal through this seminar.
+I came to Japan 10 years ago and am currently engaged in supervision and support for foreign Technical Intern Training students at the Supervising Association.
+In addition to his native Nepali, he can also speak Japanese and Hindi.
+Through this seminar, I will tell you about Nepal widely.

 What is JAC's Foreigner Coexistence Course?